OndrejSlamecka/PA093/readme.md

 * Graham scan algorithm for convex hull,
 * an algorithm for triangulating convex polygons,
 * k-d tree construction (for k = 2),
+* Delaunay triangulation,
 * (to be continued soon).

 This project uses the Processing framework with Python mode.
+Most algorithms are optimized for code length, not computational complexity.

 How to run
 ----------